 Furthermore, if parents are unable to put aside their differences, children notice.
 Especially as children get older and more aware of their surroundings, they are surprisingly adept at recognizing when their parents are not getting along.
 Simple gestures such as Mother and child calling Father just to say hello can go a long way to convey to the child that Mom and Dad have a good relationship and that they aren’t angry with one another.

 In the end, when deciding how to deal with the other parent, one should consider whether or not his or her conduct is in the child’s best interest Holding a grudge and refusing to cooperate with the other parent may give one a sense of victory over the other parent, but the only loser in those situations is the child.
 Raising a child in an intact family where the parents are working together is difficult enough.
 Attempting to do so without speaking with the other parent is almost impossible.

-If you have questions regarding child custody or other family law issues, contact an attorney at my Pittsburgh law firm, Gusty A.E.
-Sunseri & Associates for advice.
+If you have questions regarding child custody or other family law issues, contact an attorney at my Pittsburgh law firm, Gusty Sunseri & Associates, P.C. for advice.